 Do You Think Herb Gardening Is Too Complicated?

-If you’ve looked at the many and sundry guides available online for container gardening and other types of gardening, you may have become overwhelmed by the apparent need to understand chemistry, pH and one thing and another.
-Rest assured, it doesn’t have to be that complicated!
+If you’ve looked at the many sundry guides available online for container gardening and other types of gardening, you may have become overwhelmed by the apparent need to understand chemistry, pH, and one thing and another.
+Rest assured.
+It doesn’t have to be that complicated!
 Begin by following these simple tips:

 1. Use Rich, Nourishing Soil

-If you don’t want to bother with natural soil amendments or composting, you can use a commercial fertilizer such as Miracle Grow.
-For container gardening, be sure to dilute the product about twice as much as instructions advise.
+If you don’t want to bother with natural soil amendments or compost, you can use a commercial fertilizer such as Miracle Grow.
+For container gardening, be sure to dilute the product about twice as much as the instructions advise.

 2. Start With Seedlings